spkelle2/Equipment_Routing_Docs/reporting.rst

 number appears at the top of the first image.
 Then taking the ratio of fleet expected lifetime mileage and time period mileage yields how many time periods the fleet can run before replacement.
-Knowing the size of our fleet and how often it needs replaced, we can infer costs for our semi-trucks.
+Knowing the size of our fleet and how often it needs replaced, we can infer costs for our semi-trucks, our second crucial piece of information.

 Equipment Sets Cost
 -------------------